Why Breakfast is Your Most Important Meal and What Most People Get Wrong

 How to Break-the-Fast

-Many of us love a big bowl of oatmeal, toast, or some gluten-free sweet potato pancakes for breakfast, but if we’re just having that with nothing else, our body expects to be buried in starch/carbs all day, making us resistant to both starch and insulin.
-Not good.
-Insulin is a fat-storage hormone.
-We want to be insulin sensitive, not resistant.
-The two most important macronutrients when building breakfast are protein & fat.
+Many of us love a big bowl of oatmeal, toast, or some gluten-free sweet potato pancakes for breakfast, but if we’re just having that with nothing else, can cause ups and downs.
+Remember the body see mismanaged blood sugar as a stressor.
+The carbs in the meal don't make you fat, but with the rocky balance can come over-consuming calories, which leads to weight gain.
+Also, chronic stress hormones like cortisol are linked to insulin resistance which is a precursor for diabetes.
+When building breakfast we can protein & plant fiber with some healthy fats.
 Protein is actually the most important here.
-Ideally, your breakfast should have between 20-25g (European friends, that is like 114-160g) of protein with few good carbs like berries and non-starchy veggies and 1-3 tbsp of fat.
-For protein, think one serving size of protein powder, 3 eggs, 3 tbsp hemp seeds & 3 tbsp of pumpkins seeds.
-You get the idea.
+Ideally, your breakfast should have between 20-30g (European friends, that is like 114-160g) of protein with few good carbs like berries and non-starchy veggies and 1-2 tbsp of fat.

 From a circadian rhythm standpoint, carbs actually lower the production of cortisol.
 We want cortisol higher in the morning, it’s what helps us get out of bed and when in its proper rhythm, is a powerful anti-inflammatory hormone.
 I like to enjoy my carbs later in the day.